 The key to success and achieving top performance is maximizing investment time.

-Mundane time is time spent doing the things that it feels like you have to do.
+Mandatory time is time spent doing the things that it feels like you have to do (even if, in reality, you don't).
 Commuting to work, shaving, mowing the lawn, paying bills.
-All are examples of mundane time: things on your to-do list that it feels like you have to do.
+All are examples of mandatory time: things on your to-do list that it feels like you have to do.

-The key to mundane time is to minimize it, or convert it into treasured or investment time.
+The key to mandatory time is to minimize it or convert it into treasured or investment time.

 Now, it's quite possible you treasure this time.
 If that's the case, so be it.
 But most people would prefer to decrease the time they spend watching TV, playing games on the Internet, scrolling through Facebook, or puttering around the house aimlessly.